 attach to base

-Once all of the patches were sewn on, I started to attach it to the wood base section of the chair.
+Once all of the patches were sewn on, I started to attach them to the wood base section of the chair.
 Just a few staples to hold it in place and then I added some covered cording leftover from another project.

 This chair makeover idea sounds more like a project leftover idea, doesn’t it??